The perineum before and after birth

 If you have fever, really strong pain or you have blooding or the swelling does not get better, please ask your midwife or go to your OB Gyn.

-- Cooling: You can soak a few sanitary napkins/panty liners with sunflower or olive oil and freeze them.
-Then you can put the frozen "cool packs" in front of the perineum as long as you enjoy it.
+- Cooling: You can drizzle sanitary pads with sunflower or olive oil and freeze them in a sealed bag.
+Then you can put the frozen "cool packs" in our panties (knickers) to cool your perineum as long as you enjoy it.
 You should change them regularly.

 - Sitting baths: Sitting baths is an old method to help after delivery.
 Mostly Tannolact is used for that.
 (You get it at the pharmacy.)
-If you do not have a special bath tube at home, you can use a plastic bag which you pull tightly over the toilet seat and enjoy your sitting bath.
-The sitting bath can be used once a day for 10 to 15 minutes and at a water temperature of 35° C. As an alternative to Tannolact, chamomile (cooled down tea), marigold essence, alchemilla, oak or hamamelis bark can also be used.
+If you do not have a special bath tube at home, you can use a plastic bag which you pull tightly over the toilet seat and enjoy your sitting bath or use cling foil to create a little pond to sit in on your toilet.
+The sitting bath can be used once a day for 10 to 15 minutes and at a water temperature of 35° C. As an alternative to Tannolact, camomile (cooled down tea), marigold essence, alchemilla, oak or hamamelis bark can also be used.
 These additives do well, refresh and are both anti-inflammatory and healing.

 - Intim Spray: This is an alternative to sitting baths.
 The regeneration sprays or intime sprays (please only special ones for the time after birth e.g. Motherlove, Regeneration Spray) can be used immediately after birth and they have a healing, relaxing and refreshing effect.
 The sprays can be used several times a day.